hervindphil/image_quality/README.md

 # image_quality
-using machine learning model to scoring the quality of images
+Using machine learning model to scoring the quality of images